-“They remind me of Kara”, he said, reached forward grabbed his beer mug by the handle but left it sit on the table, “Your father’s funeral was good, very dignified.
+“They remind me of Kara”, he said, reaching forward grabbing his beer mug by the handle but leaving it sitting on the table, “Your father’s funeral was good, very dignified.
 You did a nice job.”

 “Kara had a lovely funeral.”
 Bobby said, “Beautiful flowers.
 Your aunt Margret did all the arrangements herself, did you know that?”

 I told him that I didn’t and asked, “How’s Aunt Margie doing anyway?
 I haven’t seen her around today.”

 “She’s good.
 Well as can be expected.
 She doesn’t like, you know,” he waved his hand in a circle around the room, “lots of people all at once.
 You would have liked the funeral, though.
 Everything was so well done.
 She looked real natural.”